Wnewsom96/Wnewsom96/README.md

 - 📞 How to reach me **willnewsomsales@gmail.com or 704-778-7748**

-- 📈  Currently working as an Territory Account Manager in Big Tech (Check Point - Cybersecurity)
+- 📈  Currently working as a Territory Account Manager in Big Tech (Check Point - Cybersecurity)

 - 📒 Fun fact **I am a forever student, a blessing and a curse.
 Also, I love animals, currently 1 bearded dragon, 2 leopard geckos, 2 species of Isopod(Rubber Ducky & Dairy Cow), 4 cats, and 6 chickens!
 I am also an avid foodie, my favorite types being Thai, Indian and Ethiopian.
 Love to read - all genres, watch movies, eat good food, laugh, and workout.**